cgeoga/Vecchia.jl/README.md

 approximation scheme may not perform well.
 This isn't something that the code can enforce, so user discretion is required.

-Here is a very quick demo:
+Here is a very quick demo.
+The only real step here is to create a `VecchiaConfig` object, which specifies the point ordering/leaves/conditioning sets/and so on.
+One convenience constructor for doing that is shown here:
 ```julia
 using LinearAlgebra, StaticArrays, Vecchia